charon/charon/README.md

 - Proactive pushing of changes to all apps authorized for a user.
 - User invitation workflow with reminders.
-- Centralized management communities and roles inside communities.
+- Centralized management of organizations and roles inside organizations.
 - Federation: other authentication providers can be other Charon instances.
 - Integration with identify verification providers without exposing details to apps (i.e., app just learns that user has been verified, is unique user, and has satisfied KYC